Chengdu protests of 1989: Witness accounts

 Early on in the protests (May 16), more than a thousand police came into Chengdu and tried to clear the main square.
 According to Judy Wyman Kelly, who was a doctoral student in Chengdu at the time, the police brutality against the students only garnered them more support.

 On June 4, an American couple, Dennis Rea and Anne Joiner who were teaching at Chengdu University of Technology, were able to witness the protests firsthand.
 The pair went to a small clinic that was treating the injured and nearby they saw a chain of people walking through the streets to help injured people get to safety.
 They witnessed the beating of “a barely disguised policeman” and the casualties of people who were not involved with the protests at all, like a fruit vendor who had just parked “his cart in the wrong place at the wrong time.”

 Kim Nygaard, an American who witnessed the protests, found refuge at the hotel she was staying at along with other foreigners.
 From her hotel window, she saw the security forces putting protestors into sandbags and stacking their bodies into trucks.
 She remembered seeing the security forces wiring a detainee's arm behind his back by breaking his arms.
 They were then loaded into trucks and taken away.
 Nygaard noted that there was no noise coming from the pile of bodies and thinking that “there were definitely lifeless bodies.”

 Another witness, Jean Brick, described a similar account.
 Brick was able to note that some of the bodies had the “students’ white headbands" and there was a pile of “30 to 40 abandoned plastic flip-flops commonly worn by workers, farmers, and unemployed people.”

+Karl Hutterer, a visiting professor of anthropology from the University of Michigan Ann Arbor, personally witnessed the violence and in a letter to the New York Times stated that "there was a consensus that from 300 to 400 people had been killed and upward of 1,000 wounded".